State of Buenos Aires: Recognition

+By foreign governments

 Earlier versions of this article stated that the State of Buenos Aires was not recognised by foreign governments but this is inaccurate.

 The United States had already recognised the rival Argentine Confederation, with its upriver capital in the town of Paraná, Entre Ríos, and signed treaties for the free navigation of the Paraná and Uruguay Rivers.
 This was bitterly protested by the State of Buenos Aires.
-It asked what right had the Confederation to deprive the Province of its power of blockade of the rivers (a long-standing bone of contention between Buenos Aires and the littoral provinces.)
+It asked what right had the Confederation to deprive it of its power of blockade of the rivers (a long-standing bone of contention between Buenos Aires and the littoral provinces.)
 It complicated the position of the United States, whose commercial relations with Buenos Aires were always much more important.
 The U.S. representative found himself in the anomalous position of being accredited to one government and having to do business with the other.
 There was vacillation.
 Then in 1854 the State Department accredited James A. Peden of Florida as minister resident to Buenos Aires: an American diplomat of such seniority had not been sent to the Río de la Plata since 1823.
 Peden was accepted by Buenos Aires, where he negotiated a treaty of friendship, commerce and navigation with the State.
 Not until 18 July 1856 did the American government inform Peden that he was being transferred to the Confederation.

 In 1855 the Paraguayan government of Carlos Antonio López, annoyed that the Congress of the Argentine Confederation had refused to ratify the 1852 Treaty of Limits (by which the Argentine Confederation would have got the territory of Misiones, but Paraguay would have got the Chaco north of the Bermejo River), established relations with the State of Buenos Aires and appointed a Paraguayan consul.

-Also in 1855 the Brazilian government sent a Chargé d'affaires, as did the Kingdom of Sardinia and Portugal.
+Also in 1855 the Brazilian government sent a Chargé d'affaires, as did the Kingdom of Sardinia (predecessor state of the Kingdom of Italy), and Portugal.
 Consuls were sent and accredited by the Republic of Uruguay and the Free City of Hamburg; later, by France, Bolivia, Sweden and Norway, and Denmark.

+By the Argentine Confederation

 The proposition that the State of Buenos Aires was not recognised by the Argentine Confederation requires qualification.
 For example, on 8 January 1855 both parties signed a convention dealing with such matters as military cooperation against Indian raids, the extradition of fugitive criminals, that the ships of both polities must fly the Argentine flag, and customs and postal co-operation.